florianmarkusse/FLOS/articles/dynamic-array/article.md

 Physical [ 10 ][ 20 ][ 30 ][ 40 ][ 90 ][ 50 ][    ][    ][    ]
 ```

-A final note before the performance benchmarks: using virtual memory is not an
+A final note before the performance benchmarks: using _virtual_ memory is not
-optional feature in modern CPUs - it is used whether you want to or not.
+an optional feature in modern CPUs - it is used whether you want to or not.
-Therefore, the orignal _copy_ variant also does the mapping as described above,
+Therefore, the original _copy_ variant also does the mapping as described
-and needlessly adds a copy of all the elements on top because the _virtual_
+above, and needlessly adds a copy of all the elements on top because the
-memory buffer it allocated initially was too small.
+_virtual_ memory buffer it allocated initially was too small.

 Since _virtual_ memory is so bountiful, I consider it insensible to allocate
 such a small buffer if you know that you may need more.